GSA/piv-guides/pages/template-2.md

 ## If You Don't Have a Topic

-If you want to write a FICAM Guide but don't yet have a topic, a good place to start is the open **Issues** lists in the GSA GitHub repositories.
+If you would like to write a FICAM Guide but don't yet have a topic, the open **Issues** lists in the GSA GitHub repositories is a good place to start.
 The open Issues lists discuss many technical issues in search of contributors.
-To review the open Issues lists, select a repository:
+To review the open Issues, select a repository:

   * **PIV-Guides:**  [PIV-Guides](https://github.com/GSA/piv-guides){:target="blank"}
   * **FPKI-Guides:**  [FPKI-Guides](https://github.com/GSA/fpki-guides){:target="blank"}
   * **FICAM-Arch:**  [FICAM-Arch](https://github.com/GSA/ficam-arch){:target="blank"}

-Once you select a topic, the next step is to create a GitHub account.
+Once you have selected a topic, the next step is to create a GitHub account.
 See [**Create a GitHub Account**](#create-a-github-account).

 If you already have a GitHub account, the next step is to "fork" a copy of your topic's related GSA repository.
 See [**Create a Repository**](#create-a-repository).